Chapter 18 : Denial, She Wrote.

-I rolled my eyes, “I still want to kiss you,” I assured him, surprising myself with my own forwardness, “and I’m pretty sure the stupidest thing you ever did was try to keep a pet Horklump back in fourth year.”
+I rolled my eyes.
+“I still want to.”
+I assured him, surprising myself with my own forwardness.
+“And I’m pretty sure the stupidest thing you ever did was try to keep a pet Horklump back in fourth year.”

-a pretty moronic thing to do,” Scorpius agreed, looking amused.
-His expression became more serious as he looked at me, “But you should know that I realize how messy and confusing this is.
+“That was a pretty moronic thing to do.”
+Scorpius agreed, looking amused.
+His expression became more serious as he looked at me.
+“But you should know that I realize how messy and confusing this is.
 How – how exactly did this come about?”

 He looked honestly perplexed, and I laughed.

 “Beats me.”
 I murmured, lying onto my back with a sigh.
 Scorpius came and lay down next to, staring thoughtfully up at the ceiling.

 “I’m lost.”
 He murmured, his brow furrowed.
 “And I don’t know what the right thing to do is.
 What do you think?”